Gage Creed

 Gage William Creed is a fictional character created by Stephen King who is the primary antagonist of his 1983 novel Pet Sematary.
-In the novel, Gage is an innocent child who is killed by a speeding tanker truck accidentally.
+In the novel, Gage is an innocent child who is accidentally killed by a speeding tanker truck.
 Gage's grieving father Louis brings him back to life by burying him in the titular cemetery, which is possessed by a Wendigo.
 Once reanimated, Gage is controlled by the Wendigo's evil spirit and murders his mother, Rachel, and their neighbor, Jud Crandall.
 Gage was portrayed in the 1989 film adaptation of the novel by Miko Hughes.
 He was portrayed in the 2019 remake by twins Hugo and Lucas Lavoie.
 Gage was also portrayed in a small cameo appearance by his creator, Stephen King, in the 1997 miniseries adaptation of The Shining.
-Gage is briefly mentioned in the novel Insomnia, though he never makes an appearance.
+Gage is briefly mentioned in King's 1994 novel Insomnia, though he never makes an appearance.